Valuing Major-Leaguers

 The summer trading deadline is its own animal.
 In the winter, the factors we mentioned above are relatively stable, because more teams are open to making roster improvements.
 There’s less of a distinction between buyers and sellers.

-Finally, we apply one last look at the market at the summer deadline to see what types of players will be more in demand than others.
+To adjust for that, we apply one last look at the market at the summer deadline to see what types of players will be more in demand than others.
 It’s a given that pitchers – both starters and relievers – are in demand.
 That’s always the case.
 But position players are more variable, and the summer market for them depends more on the needs of the buyers than the wants of the sellers.

 Thinking probabilistically